cbhutad/Python_Crash_Course/Chapter4/Notes.md

 ```

-Here the variablname can be anything but usually the preferred convetion is to use a name which aligns well with individual element in the collection.
+Here the variablname can be anything but usually the preferred convention is to use a name which aligns well with individual element in the collection.

 ### Common syntax errors observed with for loop